WeiShaoD/neuroimage-menu/docs/source/AFNI/AFNI_automation/aumomation.rst

 sub-02 hard-coded into them.
 In order to make the script more flexibile and have it analyze the subject that we specify, we will need to replace these with the “$subj” variable. typy “Ctrl+W” and
 "Ctrl+R" to replace it as ``${subj}``.

 Next, we will need to replace any absolute paths with a relative path.
-As you can see in the script, there are several lines of code that contain paths starting with /Users/ajahn/Desktop/Flanker.
-We will replace this with the $PWD variable, which is a shorthand for the path to the current working directory.
-This will ensure that the script will be adapted to the current computer’s directory structure, and that no errors will be thrown due to the script being unable to locate where certain files are.
+As you can see in the script, there are several lines of code that contain paths starting with /home/wshao/BART_afni/.
+We will replace this with the $PWD, which is the path indicates the current working directory.
+This will ensure that the script will be adapted to the current working directory structure and this script will able to locate it.

-With Nano, find the string /home/wshao/BART_afni/sub-02 (or whatever the name of the path is which points to the directory containing your subjects), and Replace it with ${PWD}.
-Also replace on line
+With Nano, find the string /home/wshao/BART_afni/ (or whatever the name of the path that points to the subject directory), and Replace it with ${PWD}.
-/Users/ajahn/aglobal (or whatever your username is) with ~/abin.

 Automating the Analysis
 ***********************